-I’m finally willing to admit I’ve had an irrational attachment to certain travel credit cards.
-You know, the cards that I’ve had for a while and kept paying the annual fee even though the benefits aren’t worth what the card cost me every year.
+I’ve admitted that I have an irrational attachment to certain travel credit cards.
+You know, the cards that I’ve had for a while and keep paying the annual fee even though the benefits aren’t worth what the card cost me every year.
 I tried to rationalize why paying for the card made sense.
-My arguments were convincing but eventually I took a step back and gave a long and hard look at the money I was spending.
-I realized that I was giving way too much value to the “possible uses” for the card instead of looking at the actual value I was getting.
+My arguments were convincing but eventually, I took a step back and gave a long and hard look at the money I was spending.
+I realized that I was giving away too much value to the “possible uses” for the card instead of looking at the actual value I was getting.

 I give the credit card companies credit; they were able to make me think I was winning at this game.
 I had all these perks, got statement credits for expenses and my out of pocket cost whittled down to almost nothing.
 It’s like they were paying me to keep the card.
 Wait, I know that’s not true.
 No bank is going to pay you to keep a card for the long term.
 They’d eventually go out of business.

 This is the main way that cards try to make a large annual fee look less imposing.
-I’ll use the American Express Platinum as an example because I just cancelled this card and my calculations ended up being the basis for this post.
+I’ll use the American Express Platinum as an example because I eventually canceled this card.

 The personal AMEX Platinum card has a $550 annual fee.
 If and when you call cancel, the representative will tell you all the credits you get to offset the fee:

 - $100 Global Entry (or $85 TSA Precheck) credit

 - $200 Uber credits